 - Assistance with personal care such as feeding, bathing, toileting, dressing, ambulation and transferring

-- Provide help with light housekeeping, laundry, grocery shopping, errands, meal preparation, medication reminders and companionship
+- Provide help with light housekeeping assistance, laundry, grocery shopping, errands, meal preparation, medication reminders and companionship

 - Personal assistance with bathing, grooming, and incontinent care

-- Friendship and companionship for social outings, playing cards, visiting and conversation, reading books, activities, and hobbies, leisure, and travel
+- Friendship and companion care for social outings, playing cards, visiting and conversation, reading books, activities, and hobbies, leisure, and travel

 - Assistance with medical appointments

 - Respite Care that gives a family caregiver a break

 Paying for either type of care at home takes budgeting skills and a thoughtful strategy.
 The options are:

 - Medicaid and Medicare